yogikale/samples/contribution-guidance.md

 - Add action required comments where a developer needs to take an action, starting with `<!--Sample action required: -->`
 - Remove you tenant name (use `yourtenant` instead), and application IDs

+## User Message
+ - B2C_1A_TrustFrameworkLocalization file is use to change success/Fail message